yil667/SquadUCSD/README.md

       display warning if the group if full already when inviting (backend will resize the group)</li>
    <li>dynamically display groups in manage group page</li>
-   <li>handle forgot password redirection checks in resetpassword.php.
-       Read the comments in the php script in the beginning of that file.</li>
-    <li>handle flags in
 </ol>

 <h2>Front-end recently finished: </h2>